Program Directory

 Your length of stay depends on which type of care and level of treatment we’re admitting you to, as well as your past history, current symptoms, support systems, resources and risk factors.
-We estimate the average length of stay to be 3 to 12 days for inpatient hospitalization, 30 to 60 days for residential care, and 3 to 7 weeks for partial hospitalization and intensive outpatient care.
+We estimate the average length of stay to be 3 to 12 days for inpatient hospitalization, 30 to 60 days for residential care, 4 to 8 weeks for partial hospitalization care, and 4 to 8 weeks for intensive outpatient care.
 These estimates can vary based on individual needs and insurance coverage.

 You may request a discharge at any time, but we advise that any decisions about discharge be made collaboratively with the treatment team, so a thoughtful aftercare plan can be developed and arranged.
 If you are receiving treatment due to a court order, a doctor’s order to discharge is required before you can leave.
 In situations involving imminent concerns for your safety, further evaluation may be necessary.

-To help our patients better understand healthcare services, the cost of care, and comparison shop between hospitals, additional information is available at wipricepoint.org.
+To help you better understand healthcare services, the cost of care, and comparison shop between hospitals, additional information is available at wipricepoint.org.

 Because every plan has its own rules for coverage, you should contact your insurance carrier to see if you need pre-approval before scheduling your admission.
 Please visit the insurance coverage page for more information.